 We also estimate the analogue of the event-study setup in equation (3).
-Additionally, we include a series of interaction terms for the decades prior to the treatment (thus with $\tau = \{-5, ..., 10\}$), where $\tau = -5$ encompasses all periods five decades or more prior to the year of fiscal centralization.
+Additionally, we include a series of interaction terms for the decades prior to the treatment (with $\tau = \{-10,...,10\}$ ), where $\tau = -10$ encompasses all periods ten decades or more prior to the year of fiscal centralization.
 This setup allows us to examine the timing of the increase in size following fiscal centralization and any potential pre-trends in more detail.
 Figure 1, Panel B, shows the relationship between fiscal centralization and territory size over time.
-There is no trend in territory growth before the adoption of a Chamber.
-After fiscal centralization, the event study graph shows a clear increase in size over time, consistent with the positive estimates of β_2 in Table 3.
+There is no clear indication of a trend in territory growth before the adoption of a Chamber.
+After fiscal centralization, the event study graph shows a clear increase in size over time, consistent with the positive estimates of $\beta_2$ in Table 3.